Active Nursing Assistant Training

 Major credit cards, cash, cashier's checks are accepted forms of payment

-You will need a TB test, if not done in the last year ($35)
+You will need a TB test, if not done in the last year ($30 - subject to change)

 Textbooks are issued the first day of class